F1rst-Unicorn/stocks/manual/server/upgrading.md

 package manager this means that the tomcat container has to be restarted after installation.

+## 4.1.0.0-0

+Changes in the database model require a database migration.
+Shut down the tomcat server and do the pacman upgrade.
+Then execute the SQL script provided in /usr/share/stocks-server/db-migration.sql.
+Finally start up tomcat again.

 ## 4.0.0.0-1

 A new config option was added.
 Perform the following steps: